This is one of the few times I need to put some fiction into my blog, so I will change font for a little while.

 Pegasus himself is as limited in time and space as the Pegasus story: an idea created by some people at some time and place, elaborated and spread by other people at other times and places.
 The Pegasus story will vanish and its starring horse will vanish with it, if we succeed in our current efforts to make the Earth uninhabitable long before we can go elsewhere.
 Would the parabolic story vanish also?
 That is a question for another time.
 The mathematical cast of characters in the parabolic story, on the other hand, is special.
 Very special.

 Where do numbers live?

-My snapshots of Plato and of Pegasus could not get thru the time warp, but I did some cropping and resizing of public domain images with good likenesses.
+My snapshots of Plato and of Pegasus could not get thru the time warp, but I did some cropping of public domain images with good likenesses.

 (BTW, the [Menu] button atop the vertical black bar reveals the widgets.)